dylan-jayatilaka/tonto/README.md

 Just contact Dylan, and you will be added to the list so you can push back your changes.

 Of course, you will have to know something about programming.

 * I hope you know how to use `git`?
 * We use the `foo` preprocessor which converts to `Fortran03`, so knowing something about modern `Fortran` is essential.
 * There is a description of `foo` on some web pages, but probably it is easier to look at the code.
 * Also, we use an object oriented style; each file represents an abstract data type or class.
 * All objects are "friends" and the derived types are in the `types.foo` file.

-Finally, there are the rules, which are brief, and which follow.
+Finally, there are the rules.
 Most of this is common sense anyway.

 * Initially, do your work in a branch.
 * Do not break any tests
   - this code is used in at least two commercial projects!